 – My internship was at PSI Angola (Population Service International Angola), a non-governmental organization that works with malaria and family planning issues.
 I worked with their online teaching platform, mainly with statistics on family planning and how to use the data.
 Together with another student, I created a report and held a presentation on which data that was important for stakeholders to receive, such as hospital directors.

-– I gained insight into how a non-governmental organization is run and practical experience working in global health abroad.
+What did you learn as an intern? – I gained insight into how a non-governmental organization is run and practical experience working in global health abroad.
 Also, I had amazing coworkers who taught me so much and let me contribute with my skills and ideas.

 What has been the best part of your experience?